fil-physics/MPM_QSM/README.md

 # Main computational steps:

- 1) complex-fit over echoes for PDw and T1w images, simple phase difference for MTw images, for odd and even echoes done separately
- 2) ROMEO phase unwrapping
+ 1) phase unwrapping and B0 map calculation using ROMEO
- 3) masking based on ROMEO quality map
+ 2) masking based on ROMEO quality map
- 4) rotation to scanner space for oblique acquisitions using SPM
+ 3) rotation to scanner space for oblique acquisitions using SPM
- 5) PDF background field removal within SEPIA toolbox
+ 4) PDF background field removal within SEPIA toolbox
- 6) star QSM for dipole inversion as default (optional: non-linear dipole inversion) within SEPIA toolbox
+ 5) star QSM for dipole inversion as default (optional: non-linear dipole inversion) within SEPIA toolbox
- 7) rotation back of QSM results to image space (for comparisons with PD, R2*, R1 and MT maps) using SPM
+ 6) rotation back of QSM results to image space (for comparisons with PD, R2*, R1 and MT maps) using SPM

 # Installation steps: